 HSP Professional Development Programs

-The 2022-2023 HSP Professions Development Fund is now open for applications
+The 2023-2024 HSP Professions Development Fund is now open for applications.

 Working in partnership with the government of British Columbia, Health Science Professional Bargaining Association has secured $3 million in new funding to support professional development for members covered by the collective agreement.
 The funding, first announced June 2022 and provided by the BC Ministry of Health, will allow members to pursue further specialization of skills in key professions.

 The HSP Professional Development Fund is administered by the PEA on a first-come, first-served basis.
-Once your application is approved, please submit a Direct Deposit Form to PEA Finance Officer, Marc Joly.
 All provisions of the HSP Collective Agreement continue to apply, including the leave provisions.

 Eligibility